demisto/content/Packs/DeepInstinct/Integrations/DeepInstinct/Deep_Instinct_description.md

-To configure demisto, create new Deep Instinct Integration from "Integration & API's".
-1. Configure "Base server URL" as base url of your Deep Instinct environment.
+1. Configure "Base server URL" as base url of your Deep Instinct environment. i.e https://my-deep-instinct-path.deepinstinctweb.com
 2. Configure "API Key" as your api connector key from your Deep Instinct environment.
     a.
 In you Deep Instinct environment, go to "settings" > "api connectors".
     b.
 Create your own api connector with "full access" and click "copy"